-We have several part-time volunteer positions available for the 2016-2017 school year.
+We have some part-time volunteer positions available for the 2017-2018 school year.
 If you are interested, please read through the information below and then go here to apply!
-Applications must be submitted by Friday, August 5, 2016.
+Applications must be submitted by August 4, 2017.

 Letters to a Pre-Scientist (LPS) is a volunteer organization with the mission of inspiring and empowering underprivileged middle school students to pursue careers in science and technology.
 We do this by facilitating year-long mentorships with scientists from around the world through a snail mail pen pal program.
 Our program is a cross-curricular experience where students learn science content while improving their reading and writing skills and broadening their understanding of world geography and culture.
 They get exposed to many different science careers and make connections between middle school units and real jobs.
 We believe that every student is a pre-scientist, and we aim to give them the tools they need to be successful in the 21st century.